-This is the 1st of over 37 highly informative posts on this blog about poultry farming business created for Nigerians.
+This is the 1st of over 40 informative posts on this blog about poultry farming business created for Nigerians.
 Poultry farming is lucrative in Nigeria but also a sensitive business.
 However, the sensitivity is manageable and the message of this blog is to encourage you to set up a small chicken farm.

 There are three types of chickens in the context of this blog.
 There are the pullets commonly known as layers in Nigeria and are reared for egg production and the most lucrative.
 The second type is the broiler chicken for meat production.
 The third type is the cockerel also reared for meat production.

 It requires having the right knowledge to be able to do the right things at the right time to get the right results.
 It requires hard work and prompt attention to details.
 Starting small is the best way to enter and learn the business.
 You may start with as low as 100-500 chickens depending on your pocket to learn it.
 If you can operate 100-500 chicks successfully, then you can do any number of chickens.
 What you will learn from 100-500 chickens tells you whether you can cope with larger numbers.
-That is one of the ways to know how to cross the bridge before getting there.

 Before you go into any business ask yourself,’ what knowledge or skill or experience am i bringing into this business?
 Provide a sincere answer to it but if you cannot, just suspend that plan and go look for knowledge through apprenticeship or formal schooling or self development avenues such as books and manuals on the topic.